 - Runebound (Third Edition): The Gilded Blade – Adventure Pack (2016)

 - Runebound (Third Edition): Fall of the Dark Star – Scenario Pack (2016)

 - Runebound (Third Edition): Caught in a Web – Scenario Pack (2016)

 - Runebound (Third Edition): Unbreakable Bonds (2017)

-Base game comes with two scenarios.
+The base game comes with two scenarios.
 With all the variables, it offers some replayability, but sooner or later you’ll start looking for more scenarios.
 Both offer a whole new narrative experience and are a very recommended add-on.
-As are adventure packs, which add new adventure cards, enemies, events, quests and skills.
+As are adventure packs, which add new adventure cards, enemies, events, quests, and skills.

-Unbreakable Bonds is a larger expansion with new game mechanics, introducing co-op and solo modes, accompanied with 2 new scenarios along with events, cards and quests.
+Unbreakable Bonds is a larger expansion with new game mechanics, introducing co-op and solo modes, accompanied by 2 new scenarios along with events, cards, and quests.
 It makes an already good game even better and is a must, especially if you want to play solo.